sebkur/sss-gcc-bridge/README.md

 ## Compiling

-To compile the C sources, first go to the `bridge` direcotry.
+To compile the C sources, first go to the `bridge` directory.

 There you need to set up the build virtual machine using vagrant: